What Is Pulley?

 Rope and Pulley Systems

-A rope and pulley system—that is, a block and tackle—is characterized by the use of a single continuous rope to transmit a tension force around one or more pulleys to lift or move a load—the rope may be a light line or a strong cable.
+A rope and pulley system—that is, a pulley system or block and tackle—is characterized by the use of a single continuous rope to transmit a tension force around one or more pulleys to lift or move a load—the rope may be a light line or a strong cable.

 Mechanical Advantage of Pulleys

-The mechanical advantage (MA) of a pulley system is equal to the number of ropes supporting the movable load.
+The mechanical advantage (MA) of a pulley system, or how pulleys work, is equal to the number of ropes supporting the movable load.
 (That means, do not count ropes that are only used for redirecting, see We know from other lessons on simple machines that to gain a greater mechanical advantage, there is a trade-off.